Single parent’s guide to child safety

 Single-parent households are increasingly becoming a common household structure in Australia.
-Australia’s 2021 census data showed that, for the first time, the number of single-parent families reached over one million.
+Australia’s June 2023 census data showed that 1 in 7 Australian families (14.7%) are single parent households.

 This means that, in these households, there may be only one adult at home with children.
-This article will discuss the safety systems that can be put in place in case of an event where a single parent, and the only adult at home, is involved in a medical emergency or other emergency with a young child at home.
+This article will discuss the safety systems that can be put in place in case of an event where a single parent, and the only adult at home, is involved in a medical emergency or other emergency with a young child at home, as well as other safety tips.

 Educating children about emergency services